zeltox/Git-IntelliJ-Go/Readme.md

 Add your SSH public key to github.com
 Copy your private key to ~/.ssh directory.

-Add the following lines to ~/.ssh/config file
+Add the following lines to ~/.ssh/config file.
 ```
 Host github.com
 	HostName github.com